keyword stuffing - overstuffed teddy bear

 Guidelines for Keyword Usage

-Instead of resorting to stuffing, it’s better to adopt a balanced and ethical approach.
+Instead of resorting to stuffing, adopt a balanced, ethical approach.
 Follow these guidelines for an effective keyword strategy:

 1. Focus on Relevance: Ensure your content remains focused on delivering valuable information to users.
 Use highly relevant keywords to your topic, and incorporate them naturally into your content.